andrewchilds/overcast/README.md

 ```
   overcast reboot [instance|cluster|all]
     Reboot an instance or cluster.

-    If the instance was created using DigitalOcean or Linode, this will use the provider API,
+    If the instance was created using AWS, DigitalOcean or Linode,
+    this will use the provider API.
+Otherwise this will execute the "reboot"
-    otherwise will execute "reboot" command on the server and wait for 60 seconds.
+    command on the server and then wait until the server is responsive.
 ```

 ### overcast remove